 VHA Heart in Mind toolkit provides a new way to empower caregivers and clients affected by dementia

-VHA Home HealthCare’s Heart in Mind Activation Therapy is ready for release this month, providing new and creative ways to engage loved ones and clients living with dementia.
+VHA Home HealthCare’s Heart in Mind Activation Therapy was released this September, providing new and creative ways to engage loved ones and clients living with dementia.

 Heart in Mind Activation Therapy is a free online toolkit designed to provide practical ideas to engage with clients living with dementia in a meaningful way.
 The module provides easy access to feelings-based communication and activity ideas to empower families, personal support workers, therapists and other health care providers to stimulate the body and mind.

-“With this project, we aspire to empower caregivers to better understand the role of feelings in dementia and to help them use this knowledge to enhance their person centered care,” says Brandi D’Souza, co-creator of Heart in Mind and Physiotherapist with VHA Home HealthCare (VHA).
+“With this project, we aspire to empower caregivers to better understand the role of feelings in dementia and to help them use this knowledge to enhance their person-centred care,” said Brandi D’Souza, co-creator of Heart in Mind and Physiotherapist with VHA Home HealthCare (VHA).

 Heart in Mind was born and developed with the help of a grant from Baycrest’s Centre for Aging and Brain Health Innovation as well as co-creators and VHA Occupational Therapists Motria Sabat and Wilfred Leung.